I’ve spoken with a lot of mom groups recently, and when we broach the topic of dropping naps altogether, I get some faces.

 Well, I’m writing this after dropping my not-yet-three-year-old’s nap…HA!
 Now that we’ve reached this milestone with Olivia, I’m sharing from both my professional training and personal experience.

 Our most recent “hiccup” was with Olivia’s night time sleep, and no matter what we did, she protested.
-She still fell asleep at nap time easily, happily singing and talking to herself, so I knew it wasn’t a sleep skills issue.
+She still fell asleep at nap time easily, happily singing and talking to herself, so I knew it wasn’t an issue of not knowing how to sleep.

 Option 1- Drop the nap and bring bedtime earlier